AndrewBrough/msw-mock-gen/README.md

 2. `{outputFolder}/mutationHandlers.generated.ts` - All mutation handlers from all configs
 3. `{outputFolder}/{outputFileName}.ts` - Index file combining all handlers from all configs

+### Mock Data Files

+The plugin also automatically generates TypeScript mock data files for each query and mutation hook it detects:

+- `{hookName}.mocks.gen.ts` - Type-safe mock data file with proper TypeScript types
+- These files are created alongside the original query/mutation files
+- They include proper type definitions based on the hook's return type
+- The generated mock data is automatically imported and used in the MSW handlers

 ## Example

 Given a file with API calls: